How to remove ransomware

 • Never download software cracks or pirated program installers;

-• Do not trust unexpected update or download prompts (Flash Player is especially abused in this regard).
+• Do not trust unexpected updates or download prompts (Flash Player is especially abused in this regard).

 Also, if you choose Windows Defender as your main security application, you should enable the Controlled folder access feature.
 Here's how to do it:

-• Type Windows Security in Windows search bar and hit Enter
+• Type Windows Security in the Windows search bar and hit Enter

 • Select Virus & threat protection